Moving Equine Under Indiana's Animal Disease Traceability Rule

 -Passing through the state

--Meets requirements of Equine Passport System recognized by
+-Meets requirements of the Extended Equine CVI provided by Global Vet Link.

 Indiana equine moving within Indiana do NOT need paperwork or identification